mainde/klipper-moonraker-tapo/README.md

   [Install]
   WantedBy=multi-user.target
  ```
 5. Start your service `service tapo start`, if something goes wrong you can check status `service tapo status` and logs `journalctl -u tapo`.
+Then enable it so it autostarts `systemctl enable tapi.service`
 6. Open in Mainsail/Fluidd your `Moonraker.cfg`, add this at the end (and maybe customise the device name just after "power"):
 ```
 [power Printer TapoP110]